 Children will be given reading books to take home every Monday.
-We will endeavor to send out books on Monday 6th September 2021.

 Our reading focus in Year 1 begins with developing children's fluency in line with their knowledge of sounds.
 Children will use Book Bag Books in order to do this.
 Your child will begin with Sound Blending books before moving onto the coloured Book Bag Books.
 It is highly recommended that you and your child work through the activities suggested to support this vital skill.
 The activities vary depending on whether your child is using the Sound Blending books or the coloured Book Bag Books.